Top 5 Australian Rosés

 Why is rosé pink?

-Whens the best time of year to drink rosé wine?
+When is the best time of year to drink rosé wine?

-Typically refreshing, chilled rosé is enjoyed most in summer and spring – but it’s such a food-friendly wine, it’s great all year round.
+Typically, refreshing chilled rosé is enjoyed most in summer and spring – but it’s such a food-friendly wine, it’s great all year round.

 What's a good food match for rosé?